 After your preparations and with your slide in the holder you can switch to VueScan.
 Here's an overview of the most important VueScan settings.
 You'll find comparable settings if you use other scanning software:

 |Bits per pixel||16 bit Gray||16 bit Gray||48 bit RGB (16 bits per RGB channel)|

 |Output color space||Gray||Gray||Adobe RGB|

 The right scan resolution depends on what you want to do with the scan.
-A scanned (paper) photo with a scan resolution of 300 dpi will result in a good print with the same size when printing with a print resolution of 300 dpi.
-This is the starting point.
-A higher resolution is useful if you want to enlarge the original, but it doesn't necessary improve the quality.
-I scan my 45x107mm and 6x13cmm positives with a resolution of 1200 dpi so I'm able to make a descent print if I want to.
+A photo which is scanned with a scan resolution of 300 dpi will result in a print with a print resolution of 300 dpi when the printer prints the actual size of the original photo.
+This is the starting point, as 300 dpi is considered the base resolution for a good quality print.
+If you want to publish your scans on a website, a lower resolution is usually sufficient.
+A higher scan resolution is useful if you want to enlarge the original, but it doesn't necessary improve the quality.
+I scan my 45x107mm and 6x13cm positives with a resolution of 1200 dpi so I'm able to make a descent print if I want to.